The Prisoner in other media: Non-fiction

+The two script collections edited by Robert Fairclough include several scripts written for the series, but not filmed.

 Comic books

 DC Comics

-Shattered Visage is a four-issue comic book mini-series based on The Prisoner published by DC Comics.
+Shattered Visage is a four-issue comic book limited series published by DC Comics in 1988–1989 based on The Prisoner.
 Illustrated by Mister X creator Dean Motter and co-written with Mark Askwith, this sequel series was later collected as a 208-page trade paperback, with the addition of a new prologue.
 The trade paperback remains in print.

 Marvel Comics

 The premise of the television series fascinated comic book artist Jack Kirby, who created a four-issue homage in 1969 in Fantastic Four #84-87, in which the superhero team finds itself in Doctor Doom's Latveria, a city like the Village in many respects.
 In the "Bullpen Bulletins" page in Marvel Comics cover-dated July 1976, Marvel announced a comic book based on The Prisoner, to be written by Steve Englehart and drawn by a then-unchosen artist and scheduled to be "starting this summer".
 The artist assigned to the project would be Gil Kane.
 When Jack Kirby returned to Marvel in the mid-70s after a run at DC Comics, the property was transferred to him.
 A test issue was put together but never completed (all 17 pages were scripted and pencilled by Kirby, but only parts were lettered and inked, by Mike Royer).
 Original artwork from this comic still exists and occasionally turns up for auction.
 Some of it has been published in the comic book fanzine The Jack Kirby Collector.
 The surviving artwork suggests that the first issue, at least, would have been an adaptation of "Arrival."